gregarious-dingo/codeventure-group-5/README.md

   - Registered users can log in with their credentials.

 - User Types
-  - Learners: Access learning modules, take quizzes and challenges, and track progress.
+  - Learners: Access learning modules, take quizzes and challenges, track progress, and log out.
-  - Educators: (Not Yet)
+  - Educators: Check all learners' progress, and log out(Not yet implemented)
   - Parents: Check their child's progress, toggle account access, and log out.

 - Learner Features